zilliztech/zdoc/docs/tutorials/migrations/migrate-between-clusters.md

 ## From dedicated to another dedicated cluster{#from-dedicated-to-another-dedicated-cluster}

-By migrating between dedicated clusters, you can modify your cluster type, region, or size your cluster configuration at ease, without interrupting your business on the original cluster.
+By migrating between dedicated clusters, you can modify your cluster type, region, and scale down your cluster at ease, without interrupting your business on the original cluster.

 <Admonition type="info" icon="📘" title="Notes">